jamesmbaazam/two_strain_orv_model/README.md

-# Covid-19 vaccination model
+# Two strain model with vaccination
-A modelling analysis of Covid-19 vaccination in select contexts in Africa.
+A modelling analysis of an epidemic with two strains to understand the impact of reactive vaccination and NPIs on the control of the pathogen.